polubis/Billespace/README.md

 `cd billennium`
 `npx nx generate @nrwl/js:lib api` or `npx nx generate @nrwl/js:lib api --appProject=billespace`

-Remember to stop dev server and run `npm start` again for affected code.
-Also there will be probably need to restart TypeScript server.
+Remember to stop the dev server and run `npm start` again for affected code.
+Also, there will be probably a need to restart the TypeScript server.

-## Runing storybook for ui
+## Running storybook for UI

 `cd billennium`
 `npx nx run ui:storybook`

-## API contract

-Located inside `billennium/libs/api`.

 ## BDD scenarios